• Skip to primary navigation

 …fennel (so dang cute)…

 I absolutely LOVE this time of year.
 I LOVE going to my garden and “snipping” my fresh herbs.
-I no longer have to buy them in the little a plastic carton and pay $$ for them and have them die in two days.
+I no longer have to buy them in the little plastic cartons and pay $$ for them and have them die in two days.

 They’re fresh and they’re MINE all MINE!